thisisharsh7/seeva-ai-assistant/README.md

 No browser tabs.
 No context switching.
 No describing what you're looking at.
 No breaking your flow.

-Three things happened when we started using it.
-First, we could never go back.
-Second, every developer friend we showed it to wanted it immediately.
-Third, we realized this needed to exist for everyone.

-That's why we're here.

 ## How It Works

 **It appears anywhere**